Donchocho1/fhevm-react-template/README.md

 MIT License

 🙏 Acknowledgments
-FHEVM team for the fully homomorphic encryption technology
+FHEVM Team for fully homomorphic encryption technology

-Ethereum community for blockchain infrastructure
+Ethereum Community for blockchain infrastructure

-Open source contributors for various dependencies
+Competition Judges for the opportunity to showcase universal FHEVM

-Ready to experience confidential lending?
-Clone the repository and follow the quick start guide to run your own instance of the Loan DApp!
+Ready to build confidential applications?
+The Universal FHEVM SDK works everywhere - from React to Vue to plain JavaScript! 🚀